 When you’re done cleaning the ice maker, scrub down the interior of the refrigerator and freezer, including the doors and seals.

 Make sure you get any messes in the corners and crevices.
-A detail grout brush or toothpick can get the stuck-on gunk out.
+A detailing brush, toothbrush, or toothpick can get the stuck-on gunk out.

-If you have any stubborn smudgy spots, use the magic eraser to clean them off.
+If you have any stubborn smudgy spots on any plastic shelves, use the magic eraser to clean them off.

 Check between the folds of the seal to make sure there isn’t any food or gunk trapped in there.